velodrome-finance/automations/README.md

     - `GaugeKilled`: Deregisters the upkeep for the gauge when it is killed.
     - `GaugeRevived`: Registers a new upkeep for the gauge when it is revived.
 - **CronUpkeepFactory**: This contract is responsible for creating cron upkeeps for the `GaugeUpkeepManager` contract.
+- **UpkeepBalanceMonitor**: This is an utility contract that watches the balances of all active gauge upkeeps and triggers top-up transactions when the balance falls below a certain threshold.

 ## Installation